 1. Location location location!
 Yes, it is integral to property prices and value!

 Some homes will always struggle to achieve the top end of market property prices – regardless of where they might be.
-If your home is not at risk of flooding, is in a highly desirable area and enjoys stunning views of the countryside or the ocean, it is likely to attract a premium.
-However, if your home is in a crime-ridden estate that has an unfavourable reputation, or it is on the main flight path into Heathrow Airport, even major home improvements and all the latest amenities will only have a limited effect on its final selling price.
+For example, if your home is not at risk of flooding, is in a highly desirable area and enjoys stunning views of the countryside or the ocean, it is likely to attract a premium.
+However, if your home is in a crime-ridden estate with an unfavourable reputation or is on the main flight path into Heathrow Airport, even significant home improvements and all the latest amenities will only have a limited effect on its final selling price.
 In the world of real estate, location means everything, adding more value to a house than anything else.

 2. Kerb appeal can add extra value to your home

 The term ‘kerb appeal is a buzzword amongst estate agents, and it refers to the first impression buyers receive when arriving at your home.
 If the fascias, windows, doors and gardens are in a good state of repair and attractively finished, potential customers are going to be in a positive frame of mind as they step over the threshold of your home.
 This positivity and connection between buyers and your home ‘kerb appeal’ can translate into higher house values.